 Day of the surgery:

-On the day of the surgery I couldnt go on time (partially because my hubby was too lazy to wake up early morning 😒) and when he finally woke up I decided if I could still do it today, I’ll do it but if they’ve cancelled my operation and are going to postpone it, I’ll never do it.
+On the day of the surgery I couldnt go on time and when he finally woke up I decided if I could still do it today, I’ll do it but if they’ve cancelled my operation and are going to postpone it, I’ll never do it.

 Well, they did it.
 On that same day, but 4 hours later.
 The wait was painful and I was super nervous when they first took my blood and gave me saline because I didn’t eat anything from morning.
 They took me for surgery around 3pm I think and as I walked into the operation theatre, I felt like I was already in a dream.
 The last thing I remember is when I was lying on the surgical bed and someone injected me the anesthesia.

-…You can add blank space here…. because my mind was a blank until I felt someone moving me (gently) onto another bed and I heard my husband say “it’s over, aşkım (my love in Turkish) the surgery was successful” from somewhere near me.
+…You can add blank space here…. because my mind was a blank until I felt someone moving me (gently) onto another bed and I heard “it’s over, the surgery was successful” from somewhere near me.
 I didn’t dare to open my eyes.
 I felt nothing, no pain or anything.
 I was just so sleepy.